 As previously discussed, areas designated by TCAC as being areas of "high segregation and poverty" (HS&P) are census tracts with an overrepresentation of people of color compared to the county as a whole, and at least 30.0 percent of the population in these areas is below the federal poverty line (\$30,000 annually for a family of four in 2023).
-As shown in Figure 7-9, Areas of High Segregation and Poverty, 2023, the two-three unincorporated communities in San Joaquin County that were designated areas of HS&P are adjacent to Stockton city limits.
+As shown in Figure 7-9, Areas of High Segregation and Poverty, 2023, the two unincorporated communities in San Joaquin County that were designated areas of HS&P are adjacent to Stockton city limits.
 Approximately half of the unincorporated community of August is considered a HS&P area, specifically the area surrounding the community's industrial areas and primary commercial corridors.
 The northwest side of the community of Kennedy is also considered an HS&P area, though this census tract also includes an area within the City of Stockton.
 This Census tract includes rail facilities and industrial uses in addition to residential uses, so may be a less desirable area that is more affordable to lower-income households.
-There is also an HS&P census tract on the southeast side of Stockton that includes a very small unincorporated section, though the majority of that census tract is within the city limits.
 Other HS&P areas in San Joaquin County are within Lodi and Stockton.
-Each of these areas is predominantly made up of older, smaller housing units that are likely more affordable to lower-income households due to this combination of age and size.
-The R/ECAP area in Lodi is in close proximity to a highway and both commercial and industrial uses, which may also drive higher-earning households to seek other areas of the city.
-The R/ECAP within Lodi also has the City's highest concentration of rental housing and of multifamily housing, which may cause a concentration of lower-income households in the area12.
-Within the City of Stockton, lower-income households tend to be concentrated in the southern areas of the city, due to historical practices of redlining as well as the presence of major transportation routes, industrial facilities, and nonresidential uses in this area.
-This demographic concentration extends beyond the city limits and into the unincorporated areas that immediately surround it.
-Additionally, the City of Stockton has historically been very diverse due to its regional commercial importance and subsequent draw of population from diverse communities, and this diversity extends into the unincorporated areas immediately adjacent to the city.